GameDriver-io/gdio-py/docs/ApiClient_Reference.md

 #### Parameters

- - button : `Enums.MouseButtons` -  The button to drag with.
+ - button : `MouseButtons` -  The button to drag with.
  - dx : `float` -  The amount to drag the mouse in the X direction.
  - dy : `float` -  The amount to drag the mouse in the Y direction.
  - frameCount : `float` -  The number of frames to drag the mouse.